by Gloria Ezeh

 Losing any of my parents.

-Write as if you are telling someone a story.
+Write as if you are telling your friend a story.
 That way, it’d be easier for you to know the things to add and omit.

-18. You say you support equality but don’t identify as a feminist, why?
+Gloria: You say you support equality, but don’t identify as a feminist, why?

 Scammers, murderers, rapists, etc. all want gays killed, without a single thought about their own hypocrisy.
 It’s all so crazy to me.